Faculty of Law

 In order to fulfil the scientific potential of students, the Faculty supports the activities of Project Groups, Research and Study Laboratories (NUL) or Research and Study Groups (NUG).
 Each organizational form is unique, and its scientific and educational work is built in accordance with the goals, objectives and methods of research projects.

-Important tasks in the organization of the scientific life of the Faculty of Law are solved by the peer-reviews journal “Law.
-Journal of the Higher School of Economics”.
-The publication is included in the list of the Higher Attestation Commission of the Ministry of Education and Science of Russia for the publication of the main scientific results of dissertations for the degrees of doctor and candidate of sciences in the field of “Jurisprudence”.
-In 2020, a new peer-reviewed journal “Legal Issues in the Digital Age”. was established on the basis of the Faculty.
-The publication is devoted to the study of the entire range of legal issues related to digitalization, artificial intelligence, digital economy, and the protection of personal data.
-The editorial board includes leading experts in digital law from Russia, India, the United States, Germany, and Norway.
+The peer-reviewed academic journal "Law.
+Journal of the Higher School of Economics" addresses key issues in the academic life of the Faculty of Law.
+This journal is included in the list of the Higher Attestation Commission of the Ministry of Education and Science of Russia for publishing the main research results of dissertations for doctoral and candidate degrees in "Jurisprudence."
+In 2020, the Faculty launched a new peer-reviewed electronic journal, "Legal Issues in the Digital Age."
+This journal explores the full range of legal issues related to digitalization, artificial intelligence, the digital economy, and personal data protection.
+The editorial board includes leading digital law experts from Russia, near and far.